 Although specifics of his time with the unit are not available, it is probable that he saw action in at least four of the unit’s five campaigns, Normandy, Northern France, Rhineland and Ardennes-Alsace.
 On March 29, 1945, the Battalion Command Post, along with Headquarters and Recon.
 Company, traveled from Schonbach, Germany, to Ober Marsburg as part of Task Force Welborn.
 This distance was identified as 90 miles and it was part of a Third Armored Division (to which the 703rd was attached) offensive.

 Operation reports identify Nick as being MIA (Missing in Action), along with 2nd Lt.
 John E. Edwards and two other enlisted men and the 1/4 ton truck that they were traveling in.
 The unit did reach their destination very early the next morning (0300 hrs) but the report for April indicated that Technician 5th Grade Nicholas Paulachok and Lt.
 Edwards were identified as KIA (Killed in Action).
 The other two men, Pfc.
 William C. Anderson and Pfc.
-Wilbur F. Durch (possibly Burch) were identified as LWA (Lightly Wounded in Action).
+Wilbur F. Burch were identified as LWA (Lightly Wounded in Action).
 At the time of his death, Nick was 25 years old.
-He was brought home and buried in the Oakland Cemetery in Philadelphia, PA.
+He posthumously received the Purple Heart and was brought home and buried in the Oakland Cemetery in Philadelphia, PA.

 In addition to Nick, two other brothers and a step-brother all served in the armed forces.
 I want to thank both Nick and his family for the supreme sacrifice they gave for this country.
 I also want to thank Nick’s nephew, Gary, for providing this information about his uncle and his service.